Start now, don't wait. Really I'm not kidding, start now.

 Link to article "Puppy Socialization and the Risk of Disease" on AKC.org web site.

-Socialization and Training are insurance against most behavior issues later.
+Socialization and Training is insurance against most behavior issues later.

 It will reduce you're chances of being liable for your dogs inappropriate actions.